Financial Aid FAQs

 In general, CSN will receive your application 3-5 business days after submission.

-The 2022-2023 FAFSA as it covers Fall 2022- Summer 2023.
+The Free Application for Federal Student Aid (FAFSA) covers three semesters, beginning with the fall term, followed by the spring term, and ending with the summer term.
 The FAFSA opens every October 1st for the upcoming academic year.
-The 2023-2024 FAFSA is now open.
 CSN’s academic years begin in Fall and end the following Summer.
 Students are also highly encouraged to apply for scholarships.
 Our Scholarship page is a great starting point for those looking for additional opportunities for financial aid.

 Our office accepts all documents in-person.
 Most documents can be mailed or email by having them notarized first.